ElektraInitiative/rawdata/settings/questions.md

     * moderately important
     * important
     * very important
-* Configuration specification (e.g. XSD/JSON schemas) allows you to describe possible values and their meaning.Why do/would you specify configuration?"
+* Configuration specification (e.g. XSD/JSON schemas) allows you to describe possible values and their meaning.Why do/would you specify configuration?
   * so that users avoid common errors
   * for rigorous validation
   * for documentation (looking up what the value does)